nwesterhausen/ha-blueiris/README.md

 **protocol** *(optional)*: unless you set up https access via a reverse proxy or the tunnel settings in blue iris. defaults to http

 **name** *(optional)*: define a name for the blue iris entity (defaults to 'server')
-## Planned Features
-The following things are planned for this component:

-**Server Component**
-- Service calls to allow
-  - setting the Signal
-  - setting the global profile
-  - getting logs
-  - basically everything non-camera specific the API can do..

-**Camera Component**
-- Trigger recording
-- Set off motion events
-- PTZ Control?
-- Other camera-specific API commands.